critterandguitari/Organelle_Manual/manual.md

 Finding and downloading Organelle-ready patches is easy enough.
 To actually use these patches, however, requires getting them from a computer to our properly formatted USB drive, which can then be connected to Organelle for running our newfound patches.
 (And yes, that computer could be running Windows, Macintosh, Linux, or some other operating system.
 No additional software is required; the computer is just being used to download files, possibly decompress them, and then copy their folders to the USB drive.)

 In this chapter, we'll look at how to work with Organelle's USB drive on a computer.
 But to get there, we must begin with how that drive needs to be configured, and we'll end with a few extra notes on USB usage with Organelle.

+Since OS v3.0, patches and WAVs can be added and removed over WiFi.
+For more info, see [Chapter 5]("5").

 With this information in hand, we'll be able to expand our patch library.
 Here's to growing our set of options.